doctrine/orm/docs/en/reference/events.rst

 -  postUpdate - The postUpdate event occurs after the database update operations to entity data.
 It is not called for a DQL UPDATE statement.
--  postLoad - The postLoad event occurs for an entity after the entity has been loaded into the current EntityManager from the database or after the refresh operation has been applied to it.
+-  postLoad - The postLoad event occurs for an entity after the entity has been loaded from the database and before it is loaded into the current EntityManager or after the refresh operation has been applied to it.
+   You may throw a Doctrine\ORM\CancelLoadEntitiyException to cancel loading of the entity into the EntityManager.
 -  loadClassMetadata - The loadClassMetadata event occurs after the mapping metadata for a class has been loaded from a mapping source (annotations/xml/yaml).